kvan1231/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I'm currently a third year PhD student working under professor <a href="https://sites.ualberta.ca/~ivanova1/", target="_blank">Natalia Ivanova</a> at the University of Alberta.
-My Current research focuses on testing a more generalized and improved magnetic braking prescription described in <a href="http://adsabs.harvard.edu/abs/2016MNRAS.456..263P", target="_blank"> Pavlovskii et al. 2015</a>.
-Using <a href="http://mesa.sourceforge.net/", target="_blank"> MESA </a> and the resources provided by <a href="https://www.computecanada.ca/", target="_blank"> Compute Canada </a>, I simulate a grid of initial binaries and compare the results to observed systems.
+My current research focuses on testing a more generalized and improved magnetic braking prescription described in <a href="http://adsabs.harvard.edu/abs/2016MNRAS.456..263P", target="_blank"> Pavlovskii et al. 2015</a>.
+Using <a href="http://mesa.sourceforge.net/", target="_blank"> MESA </a> and the resources provided by <a href="https://www.computecanada.ca/", target="_blank"> Compute Canada</a>, I simulate a grid of initial binaries and compare the results to observed systems.
 <p><font size="2">Image from <a href="https://www.jakubostrowski.com/" target="_blank">Jakub Ostrowski Photography.</a></font></p>